Light, fluffy, vegan pancakes with smoky-sweet bacon-flavoured walnut crumbles and pools of maple syrup are pure perfection.

 INSTRUCTIONS

-Maple-Bacon Candied Walnut Crumbles
+Maple-Bacon Walnut Crumbles

 - Stir the marinate ingredients together in a small bowl.
 Add walnuts and stir to coat.Tip the walnuts and marinate into a small skillet over medium heat.
 Stir until the walnuts are coated.
 Continue to stir and cook until everything thickens and gets sticky and crispy.
 Spread the nuts out on a cutting board to cool.
 Once cool, rough chop.